About Our Plants - Maturities We Offer

 Left: H. 'Chartreuse Wiggles.'
 Right: H. 'Lady Isobel Barnett.'

 Mature Hosta Clumps (see below)

-Note: The photo below shows the well-developed root system from a clump of a large sized hosta.
-Mature Divisions are removed from clumps - this is done carefully by hand (rather than with a knife) to reduce or prevent root damage.
+Note: The photo below shows the well-developed root system from a clump of a large-sized hosta.
+Mature Divisions are removed from clumps carefully by hand (rather than with a knife) to prevent root damage.

 Left: Webmaster and Senior VP of Operations with H. 'Regal Splendor' and H. 'Sum and Substance.'

 Right: Root system of a H. 'Lady Isobel Barnett'

 We do our best to provide the best quality possible and to give an accurate representation of our plants.
 Keep these factors in mind:

 - Plants may change in size, color, and texture throughout the season and year to year

 - The amount of sunlight impacts plant appearance